Exhibition Blocks

 Audio Block

-Add an Audio Block if you’d like to share an audio file (for example, of an introductory text or an audio guide tour stop).
+Add an Audio Block if you’d like to share an audio file (for example, audio of the introductory text or an audio guide tour stop).
 You decide how you want the playback to function and style the display.
 An audio file can come from an object, an exhibition asset, or a URL.

 Comparison Block